 Archimede moved upmarket, yet, it is still possible to find an interesting-looking timekeeper in their “Pilot” range.

 The Pilot 39 Bronze LS, for example, is offered in a beautiful case that has its main part (the back is still in steel) machined out of a single chunk of CuSn8 machine-brushed bronze alloy.
-Equipped with a sapphire crystal front and a mineral glass in the back, the 39 mm x 9.90 mm case houses the same ETA 2824-2 mechanism as the Ikarus.
+There is a synthetic sapphire crystal front and a mineral glass in the back.
+The 39 mm x 9.90 mm case houses the same ETA 2824-2 mechanism as the Ikarus.
 For some extra €75 (excl.
-VAT) it can be equipped with their own oscillating weight or, if you don’t believe in transparent back covers, can be protected from UV radiation by a solid steel cover with radial brushing.
+VAT) it can be equipped with its own oscillating weight or, if you don’t believe in transparent back covers, can be protected from UV radiation by a solid steel cover with radial brushing.

-A premium leather strap with an optional deployant clasp will increase the grand total by approximately €117 (again: excluding VAT) inflating the gadget’s price over the $1000 US dollars mark, but is worth the extra cash.
+A premium leather strap with an optional deployant clasp will increase the total by approximately €117 (again: excluding VAT) inflating the gadget’s price over the $1000 mark but is worth the extra cash.

 8. Alpina Startimer Pilot (ref.
 AL-525G4TS6): $1050

-Surprisingly enough, I was able to squeeze a nice Swiss made “pilot” into a category dominated by German brands.
-This particular Alpina Startimer AL-525G4TS6 bears a price tag that is slightly higher than ten hundred bucks, but a number of US-based online retailers sell it at less than $700, so I decided: what the heck?
+Surprisingly enough, I was able to squeeze a nice Swiss-made “pilot” into a category dominated by German brands.
+This particular Alpina Startimer AL-525G4TS6 bears a price tag that is slightly higher than ten hundred bucks, but some US-based online retailers sell it at less than $700, so I decided: what the heck?

-Powered by a Sellita SW200-based Caliber AL-525 and featuring a mildly oversized case of 44 x 11 millimeters, the watch features an attractive dark gray dial in matte finish and their signature cone-shaped setting crown with huge notches for even better grip.
-The main points of attractions here are the applied Arabic numerals with four block-shaped indices at 12, 3, 6 and 9 hours, as well as nicely finished leaf-shaped hour and minute hands.
-All these elements are treated with white Superluminova that ensures superb legibility in all conditions.
+Powered by a Sellita SW200-based Caliber AL-525 and featuring a mildly oversized case of 44 x 11 millimeters, the Startimer features an attractive dark gray dial in a matte finish and their signature cone-shaped setting crown with huge notches for even better grip.
+The main points of attraction here are the applied Arabic numerals with four block-shaped indices at 12, 3, 6, and 9 hours, as well as nicely finished leaf-shaped hour and minute hands.
+All these elements feature white Superluminova compound that ensures superb legibility in almost all conditions.

 Compared to less expensive models in this chapter, the Startimer collection features an even more elaborate shape of its stainless steel case with brushed surfaces accented by strips of beveled and polished metal.
 The stock strap, too, looks great: unless you particularly hate the way it feels, it won’t require you a change for something more premium during the first year of ownership.

-As for water resistance rating, at 100 meters it is adequate to the task of protecting the mechanism from the elements.
+As for water resistance rating, at 100 meters it is adequate for the task of protecting the mechanism from the elements.

 7. Glycine Airman SST 12 Blue Dial (ref.
 GL0073): $995 (MSRP)

 The Airman is for a person who wants something more unique than your standard B-Uhr.
-Offering styling from the 70s with its distinct 43 mm case and high quality mesh bracelet that comes with it, the SST 12 also features a simple calendar and whole three 24-hour time zones with day/night indication.
+Offering styling from the 70s with its distinct 43 mm case and a high-quality mesh bracelet that comes with it, the SST 12 also features a simple calendar and whole three 24-hour time zones with day/night indication.

-As usual, the second and third time zones are displayed by an extra hour hand that points at two chapter disks on the dial and the bezel flange.
-While the former is set using the crown at three o’clock, the latter is manipulated by a slit-headed crown at 2 hours (well, it’s 6 and 4 hour respectively in this particular case.)
-The ergonomics isn’t its strongest suit, yet the watch still makes a strong impression with its attention to even the minutest details.
+As usual, an extra hour hand that points at two chapter disks on the dial and the bezel flange displays the second and third time-zones.
+While you can set the former using the crown at three o’clock, you’ll have to manipulate the latter by a slit-headed crown at 2 hours (well, it’s 6 and 4 hours respectively in this particular case,) which is not that handy.
+The ergonomics isn’t its strongest suit, yet the Airman still makes a strong impression with its attention to even the minutest details.

 The Caliber GL293 that powers this vintage-styled beauty is based on ETA 2893-2 blank movement, which is good and bad.
 Good is supreme dependability and serviceability.
-Bad is the power reserve of just 38 hours meaning that leaving the watch in your drawer for a weekend is not an option.
+Bad is the power reserve of just 38 hours: leaving the watch in your drawer for a weekend is not an option.
 Still, in my opinion, the SST 12 is a winner in the sub-$1000 category.

 6. IWC Pilot Black Automatic Chronograph (ref.
 IW377709): Close to $5000

-Here, the competition for your cash is the fiercest than in any other category: big brands go out of their skin in order to wow you into buying new watches that often cost like a performance notebook or an entry-level motorcycle.
-With the category being dominated by Swiss-based watchmakers, IWC with its “Pilot” and “Big Pilot” collections of “aviators” is often the first one that crosses mind of a person in search for a military-styled, premium-priced time measuring device.
+Here, the competition for your cash is the fiercest than in any other category: big brands go out of their skin to wow you into buying new watches that often cost like a performance notebook or an entry-level motorcycle.
+With the category being dominated by Swiss-based watchmakers, IWC with its “Pilot” and “Big Pilot” collections of “aviators” is often the first one that crosses the mind of a person in search of a military-styled, premium-priced time measuring device.